noir-lang/noir/docs/versioned_docs/version-v0.22.0/getting_started/tooling/index.md

 Noir is meant to be easy to develop with.
 For that reason, a number of utilities have been put together to ease the development process as much as feasible in the zero-knowledge world.

-## Playground

-The Noir playground is an easy way to test small ideas, share snippets, and integrate in other websites.
-You can access it at [play.noir-lang.org](https://play.noir-lang.org).

 ## IDE tools

 When you install Nargo, you're also installing a Language Service Provider (LSP), which can be used by IDEs to provide syntax highlighting, codelens, warnings, and more.